asifkd012020/open-itg-aws_runbooks/rosa/RUNBOOK.md

 ## Cloud Security Requirements

-### 1. ROSA is deployed in a private VPC with DirectLink
+### 1. ROSA is Deployed in a Private VPC with DirectLink

 **Capital Group Controls:**
 |Control Statement|Description|